Max Pirkis: Career

+Actor

 Master and Commander

 Pirkis started his acting in school plays while attending Eton, though he never took them seriously.
 Although unsure what he wanted to do with his life, Pirkis was cast for his first professional role in 2002, when he appeared in the successful film, Master and Commander: The Far Side of the World.
 The hire occurred after production staff visited Eton to hire boys for the ship's teenage crew.
 Pirkis attended a workshop and auditions as "a joke", ultimately securing the part of the 13-year-old, eventually one-armed midshipman Lord Blakeney of HMS Surprise.
 Director Peter Weir thought Pirkis "stood out very early on, but not to the extent that you see in the film.
 That was a complete surprise."
 According to Pirkis, he was at first "nervous" about acting with Russell Crowe, but changed his mind when he realised that Crowe was "a pretty normal guy."

 "Pirkis shows maturity beyond his years and makes you believe that he could lead sailors into battle despite his young age.
 He seems like what you'd expect Aubrey to be like as a boy."

 — — Scott Chitwood on Pirkis' performance in Master and Commander.

 One of four teenage actors chosen for the film, Pirkis began researching the history of the Royal Navy and the Napoleonic Wars to prepare himself for the role, before ultimately spending six months shooting the film.
 Weir soon discovered that Pirkis had "an old actor's soul in his body," and consequently gave him more acting challenges.
 Because his character loses an arm, Pirkis wore a prosthetic stump on set; tucking his real arm to the side, he practised how to write and eat using only his left arm.
 Pirkis completed the amputation scene in two takes, thinking of the death of a family friend for inspiration.

 Soon after being cast in Master and Commander, Pirkis was contracted to be represented by Hollywood talent agency ICM.
 The income he earned for the film was placed into a bank, making him wait until he turned eighteen.
 For his role, Pirkis received critical acclaim and won the Evening Standard British Film Award for Most Promising Newcomer and the Young Artist Award for Best International Performance by a Young Actor at the 25th Young Artist Awards.
 Pirkis was also nominated for Best Performance by a Youth in a Lead or Supporting Role – Male at the 4th Phoenix Film Critics Society Awards.
 Jeremiah Kipp of Slant Magazine praised Pirkis, writing that he "makes a winning impression as midshipman Lord Blakeney, a pugnacious one-armed lad who imitates the masculine bravado of Crowe and the bookish reserve of Bettany."